Motorcyclist fighting for life after south Las Vegas crash

 The motorcycle rider was hospitalized with life-threatening injuries, Pates said.
 No other injuries were reported.

-Northbound Las Vegas Boulevard South is blocked off between Silverado Ranch and Richmar Avenue while police investigate.
+Northbound Las Vegas Boulevard South was blocked off between Silverado Ranch and Richmar Avenue while police investigated.